ethereum/go-ethereum/docs/_rpc/pubsub.md

 ### Considerations

-1. notifications are send for current events and not for past events.
+1. notifications are sent for current events and not for past events.
 If your use case requires you not to miss any notifications than subscriptions are probably not the best option.
 2. subscriptions require a full duplex connection.
 Geth offers such connections in the